-In some cases, fake virus warnings can even lead to identity theft, increasing complications like hackers using your identity to open credit cards, apply for loans, or commit fraud.
+In some cases, fake virus warnings can lead to identity theft, increasing complications like hackers using your identity to open credit cards, apply for loans, or commit fraud.

-According to Statista, malware developers launched over 480,000 malware for Android monthly in 2020.
+Statista said malware developers launched over 480,000 malware for Android monthly in 2020.
 With this, it’s no wonder why fake virus warnings on Android are getting more creative.

 Usually, the message will say that your device contains a virus or malware and that you need to take action to remove it immediately.